Macedo de Cavaleiros: Economy

 The tertiary sector represents 58% of the economic activity in this territory; secondary activities, localized mostly in the industrial zone of the city, represent 22% of the activities of the region.
 Similarly, agricultural production (21% of the workforce are farmers), is involved in cultivation and animal husbandry.
 The climatic conditions in the region, and the fertility of its soils has allowed the cultivation and production of wine, cereals, olive and chestnut oils, in addition to the raising of cattle, sheep and goats in many of its fields.

 Religion

 The Roman Catholic faith community is integrated into the Diocese of Bragança and Miranda.
 Originally, the episcopal seat was located in Miranda do Douro, at a time when the local population was less than 900 inhabitants.

+People

+Notable people from the municipality include: